Company Logo - Home Link

 TKTS has an amazing offering for those who want to see more than one show within the same week.

-If you buy a ticket at the Times Square TKTS booth, you can skip the line if you go back to the Times Square booth to buy tickets to another show.
+If you buy a ticket at the Times Square TKTS booth for a show, you get to use the Fast Pass Line to buy tickets to another show!

 PROS AND CONS OF USING THE TKTS BOOTH SYSTEM